 Methadone hydrochloride and other morphine-like opioids have been shown to decrease bowel motility.
-Methadone hydrochloride may obscure the diagnosis or clinical course of patients with acute abdominal conditions (see CONTRAINDICATIONS).
+The administration of methadone hydrochloride or other narcotics may obscure the diagnosis or clinical course of patients with acute abdominal conditions (see CONTRAINDICATIONS).

 Neonatal Opioid Withdrawal Syndrome (NOWS)